jaybirdshain/lgil-helm-tutorial/README.md

 # Tutorial on Helm from Laurent Gil
-A very generous colleague of mine
+A very generous colleague of mine!!!